ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 # Strategies for resilient applications

-Regardless of the compute option: Kubernetes, Cloud Foundry, Cloud Functions or Virtual Servers, enterprises seek to minimize downtime and create resilient architectures that achieve maximum availability.
+Regardless of the compute option, Kubernetes, Cloud Foundry, Cloud Functions or Virtual Servers, enterprises seek to minimize downtime and create resilient architectures that achieve maximum availability.
 This tutorial highlights IBM Cloud's capabilities to build resilient solutions, and in doing so, answers the following questions.

+- What should I consider when preparing a solution to be globally available?
-- Which compute options support multi-region deployment?
+- How available compute options help you deliver multi-region applications?
 - How do I import application or service artifacts into additional regions?
-- What should I consider when preparing an app to be globally available?
 - How can databases replicate across locations?
 - Which backing services should be used: Block Storage, File Storage, Object Storage, Databases?
 - Are there any service-specific considerations?